chrultrabook/docs/docs/installing-linux.md

 Ubuntu and Ubuntu-based distributions that are not based on 23.10 or higher **may have issues**.

 {: .warning }
-Debian 12 (Bookworm) requires a custom kernel (todo: add segment to install it).
+Debian 12 (Bookworm) requires a custom kernel, the [audio script](https://chrultrabook.github.io/docs/docs/installing-linux.html#fixing-audio) will automatically install it for you.

 **Recommended distros as of August 2023 (in no particular order) are:**